leilanihagen/GoInterject.github.io/wApps/SQL-Install.md

     - [FSData] – SELECT
     - [ImportERP] – SELECT

+### 8. Install SQL Agent Jobs
-##### Edit and Execute each of the following scripts to install the SQL Server Agent Jobs that accompany the Interject Solution.
+     Edit and Execute each of the following scripts to install the SQL Server Agent Jobs that accompany the Interject Solution.

 ```SQL
 EXECUTE [Custom].[EPR_InstallScript5_SetupJobs]